tardate/LittleArduinoProjects/playground/DataLogging/VoltageToAdafruitIO/README.md

 its capabilities (I just want to do some data collection in the cloud).

 Adafruit IO has some basic dashboarding automatically built-in, which is enough to visualise the collected data.
-But they do off many integration options for doing something with the data once collected, such as trigger [IFTTT](https://ifttt.com/) workflows.
+But they also have integration options for doing something with the data once collected, such as trigger [IFTTT](https://ifttt.com/) workflows.

 ## About MQTT